RedPitaya/Documentation/appsFeatures/applications/impedance/impedance.rst

 How to use the impedance analyzer
 ==================================

-The impedance analyzer requires either the *LCR meter extension module* or an *external shunt resitior* for proper operation.
+The impedance analyzer requires either the *LCR meter extension module* or an *external shunt resistor* for proper operation.
 Each method has its own upsides and downsides.
-Here is a quick guide on how to setup the hardware.
+Here is a quick guide on how to set up the hardware.

 LCR extension module
 ---------------------